 History:

-In its brief history, Pakistan has experienced turmoil.
-Fighting between the provinces and a long-standing conflict with India that resulted in a nuclear standoff prevented Pakistan from achieving stability over the past fifty years.
+On August 14, 1947, Pakistan was established as a separate state, initially consisting of West Pakistan (present-day Pakistan) and East Pakistan (present-day Bangladesh).
+The partition was accompanied by mass migrations and communal violence, with millions of Muslims, Hindus, and Sikhs relocating across the newly drawn borders.
+In its brief history, the area has experienced turmoil.
+Fighting between the provinces and a long-standing conflict with India that resulted in a nuclear standoff prevented the country from achieving stability over the past fifty years.
 It alternates between military rule and democratically elected governments, between secular policies and financial support as a frontline state during the Cold War and the war on terrorism.
 It also alternates between secular policies and financial support.

 Culture: